- 1 10 Years Residence Rule

 The basis of long residence recognises the ties a person may form with the UK over a lengthy period of residence in the UK.
 The UK Immigration Rules have changed.
-Before 9th July 2012 it was possible to grant long residence after a period of 14 years continuous residence, but that provision was removed by changes to the Immigration Rules on that date.
+In the past it was possible to grant long residence after a period of 14 years continuous residence.
+This provision was removed by changes to the Immigration Rules on 9th July 2012.

 However, a person granted an extension of stay following an application made before 9th July 2012 can still be considered under the rules in force before that date.
 This means a person granted leave to remain on the basis of the 14 years residence in the UK can still be granted indefinite leave to remain once the requirements are made.
 It is strongly advisable to seek professional advice with regard to UK immigration law.